MGouillardon/MGouillardon/README.md

 # Hi there, I'm Maxime 👋

 [![GitHub followers](https://img.shields.io/github/followers/MGouillardon?label=Follow&style=social)](https://github.com/MGouillardon)

 ## About Me 🚀

-I'm a Full Stack Developer passionate about creating robust and elegant web applications.
-With a focus on clean architecture & best practices, I strive to build maintainable and efficient solutions using Vue.js and AdonisJS.
+I'm a Full Stack Developer with expertise in **Vue.js** and **Laravel/AdonisJS**, passionate about creating robust and elegant web applications.
+With a focus on clean architecture & best practices, I strive to build maintainable and efficient solutions.

-- 🔭 I'm currently working on **full-stack web applications**
+- 🔭 Currently working on **enterprise-level web applications**
-- 🌱 I'm deepening my knowledge in **Javascript** ecosystem
+- 🌱 Deepening my knowledge in **modern JavaScript** ecosystem
-- 💡 I enjoy exploring new technologies and implementing efficient solutions
+- 💡 Passionate about **clean code** and **test-driven development**
-- 🎯 Goal: Contributing to innovative web projects
+- 🎯 Goal: Building scalable and maintainable applications

 ## Tech Stack 🛠️